Happiness Formula: What Makes You Happy (What Doesn’t)

 So, how do you improve your happiness about the past?

 1. Let go of the belief that your past determines your future.
-This belief engenders a certain passivity about life that will not be helpful.
-The remedy is easy.
-Simply realize that you have a fairly sizeable amount of control over life.
+Thinking that your past determines your future makes you more passive about life.
+The remedy may be simple: Remind yourself that you have a fairly large amount of control over life.
 You can make yourself happier.
 You can become more successful.
-And, of course, you can achieve many great things if you put in the work and stay patient.
+And, you can achieve many great things if you put in the work and stay patient.

-2. Be grateful for the good things in your past.
-Gratitude amplifies the pleasant events that happened to you in the past.
-To ignite feelings of gratitude about your past, you can try to build an attitude of gratitude by writing a gratitude letter or journaling about things/events/people you’re grateful for.
+2. Be grateful for the good things in your life.
+Gratitude amplifies the pleasant events in your life.
+Build an attitude of gratitude — write a gratitude letter, do gratitude journaling, or practice the Three Good Things (TGT).

 If you think you’re going to mess up your next week’s presentation completely, then you won’t be happy.
 If, on the other hand, you’re eagerly awaiting your vacation in Bali next month, then you’ll be a lot happier.